 The park also has three golf courses, two swimming pools, 18 museums, a waterpark, and an amusement park, making it one of the city’s most popular San Diego attractions.
 A visit to San Diego would not be complete without making at least one stop at Balboa Park.

-Whether you want to explore the San Diego Air & Space Museum, the Museum of Us or relax amongst the lush greenery, a visit to Balboa Park is a must.
 Plus, the space has changed so much since it first opened that you’re bound to see something new, even if it’s your tenth visit.

 7. Check Out the USS Midway Museum